joequant/sptrader/README.md

 They may contain proprietary and confidential code, which are not intended for public release, and should not be distributed in either source or binary form.

+Some modules which do not contain code from Backtrader are released under Simplified BSD license

 NOTE that this system is NOT supported by SharpPoint.